 The Heart of Bohemia

-Bragging that he had, “the kiss of Walt Whitman still on my lips,” Wilde came to the party wearing a Spanish sombrero, a velvet suit, a puce cravat, yellow gloves, buckled shoes, and a big cloak that he threw over one shoulder.
+Bragging that he had, “the kiss of Walt Whitman still on my lips,” Wilde came to the party wearing a wide white hat, velvet coat, green necktie and handkerchief and a big cloak which he threw over one shoulder.
 He was impressed by the California artists and their Bohemian tabernacle.
 Tavernier filled the courthouse loft with keepsakes collected during a coast to coast sketching tour for Harper’s Magazine, which included Asian idols, porcelain finery, a suit of armor, skulls of long-horned Texas cattle, Japanese and Chinese brocades, fencing foils, a stuffed pelican with outstretched wings, carved ivories, fans acquired from San Francisco’s Chinatown and a magnificent warrior’s wampum bristling with eagle feathers.
 The floor was bare except for worn buffalo hides and the bleached vertebrae of whales.
-Foreign art journals, conspicuous throughout, kept visitors and residents alike abreast of current artistic trends.
+Foreign art journals, scattered throughout, kept visitors and residents alike abreast of current artistic trends.

 The artists had welcomed her at the studio originally as an art patron when she came to buy a piece from Jules, and to have Joe paint her portrait.
 They got to know her and like her, “for her generous, good-natured, friendly self.”
 A bevy of young society girls came to meet Mr. Wilde at the studio.
-Hostess Isobel Strong noticed that the girls edged away from Aimée though they eyed her with interest, “for she had already started a hectic career that was to make her the center of whirlwind gossip in many parts of the globe.”
-Wilde, however, was duly impressed by the wit of the bedazzling young Aimée and accepted her invitation to visit the new Crocker Art Gallery in Sacramento the next day.
+Isobel noticed that the girls edged away from Amy though they eyed her with interest, “for she had already started a hectic career that was to make her the center of whirlwind gossip in many parts of the globe.”
+Wilde accepted an invitation to visit the new Crocker Art Gallery in Sacramento the next day.

 “It was a happy-go-lucky life and they were a happy-go-lucky crowd, who never spoiled the present day’s happiness by thinking of the morrow,” wrote Isobel’s aunt in an article published nearly 40 years later in the Oakland Tribune.
 “When money was flush they spent if freely, sharing with their friends, and when the lean days came they got along the best they could, I fear often to the sorrow of trusting tradesmen.
 Erratic they were in many respects, but each had his touch of genius, and their clever conversation and open-hearted camaraderie made them the most delightful companions in the world.
 They did not pile up gold, but they added much to the joy of living.”